 The kick was that Schmaltz was putting up weak numbers playing on a line with Patrick Kane, which is unusual because Kane is known to make anyone he plays with better.
 Another kick is that 2018 was the season that the Blackhawks really started to go downhill, and Schmaltz wasn’t contributing to the solution, which ultimately made him expendable.
 You want to see your first-round pick be the answer, and it’s disappointing that it turned out the way that it did.

 Beau Starrett is someone who reminds me of Kirby Dach in size.
 Dach is 6-foot-4 and Starrett is 6-foot-5.
 With that, Starrett fits the mold of what the Hawks gravitate towards, which are big-bodied centers.
 He went on to play at Cornell University, but only put up 40 points in a four-year span, which is not ideal.
 However, what was ideal was his faceoff percentage at 53.9%.
-In the end, the team decided not to offer him a contract and he is currently on the Bakersfield Condors of the American Hockey League.
+In the end, the team decided not to offer him a contract and he was most recently with the Wichita Thunder of the ECHL.

 Fredrik Olofsson was drafted as a center/left wing from the Chicago Steel of the United States Hockey League, where he had 60 points in 57 games during their 2014-15 season.
 He then went on to play for the University of Nebraska-Omaha where he had 78 points during his three seasons there.

 The Blackhawks’ affiliate team, the Rockford IceHogs, then offered him a professional try out where he registered zero goals in two games and was a minus-two — not good enough.
-He is currently playing overseas in Sweden with MODO Hockey.
+He is currently playing overseas in Sweden with IK Oskarshamn.

 Dylan Sikura is a skilled left-wing prospect that felt like a breath of fresh air to Hawks fans because he was first introduced during that miserable 2018 season.
 He made his debut having come straight from Northeastern University, where he had 146 points during his four-year tenure.
 Since then, he has flatlined on the big stage.

-In 47 NHL games, he only has one goal and 14 points.
-He has since been playing for the IceHogs, and that is where he continues to shine.
-He was named the IceHogs “Rookie of the Year” last season and has remained one of the team leaders in points and goals.
+In 47 NHL games, he only had one goal and 14 points for the Blackhawks.
+He also played for the IceHogs and was named the team’s “Rookie of the Year” in 2019-20 and was one of the team leaders in points and goals.
 For whatever reason, it hasn’t translated to the NHL.
 I don’t know if it is one of those circumstances where he may need a new system to fully thrive or what the case may be for him.
 But, he definitely leaves you perplexed because of what he could be.

 I think it’s important to keep in mind that the 2014 Draft occurred during the Blackhawks’ amazing run where the following year, in 2015, the team won their third Stanley Cup in six seasons.
 With that, they weren’t necessarily drafting on the basis of needing “NHL ready talent.”